-In the past decade – particularly with the ability to mount digital optical devices on low cost Unmanned Aerial Vehicle (UAV) platforms – the generation of Digital Surface Models (DSM) based on stereo images has become a major component for an extensive number of applications at local scale, such as mapping, virtual terrain reconstruction and visualisation, simulations, civil engineering, precision farming, precision forestry and others.
-This DSMs category complements the more conventional one based on satellite, airborne and terrestrial imagery, which, in the same period, has seen an important evolution in terms of resolution and acquisition technology.
+With the ability to mount digital optical devices on low cost Unmanned Aerial Vehicle (UAV) platforms, the generation of Digital Surface Models (DSM) has become a major component for an extensive number of applications at local scale, such as mapping, virtual terrain reconstruction and visualization, simulations, civil engineering, precision farming, precision forestry and others.
+This DSM category complements the more conventional one based on satellite, airborne and terrestrial imagery, which, in the same period, has seen an important evolution in terms of resolution and acquisition technology.

 It supports the processing of all existing satellite stereo and tri-stereo data in terms of image orientation to automatic DSM and ortho-image generation.
 Key feature is the DSM generation, which is based on the most advanced algorithms thoroughly considering the new sensors characteristics.
 The figure – generated using SPOT-7 data – illustrates a 3D view of an industrial mine.